lalliexperience/MikroTik-Multipinger/README.md

 ## Future Update Ideas

+- [ ] Make the target router assignable from command line instead of prefeined in script.
+- [ ] Make all options definable via command line arguments indstead of predefined in script.
 - [ ] Make the SSH connection from a Mikrotik router instead of from the Pyhon host